 A study of specific technical areas in law enforcement.
 This course provides information for officers assigned to specialized areas; e.g., traffic accident investigation, crime scene investigation, etc. Course may vary with content presentation.
 Course subtitle describes content.
-May be repeated.
+May be repeated up to nine times.
 CR/NC